 Text spinners are a way to reword your content so it isn’t duplicated.
 However, this method can be pretty shady and low quality, and can even result in incoherent sentences and poor grammar.
 Not something your customers will want to see on a business site!

 You can expect an automatic penalty from the off if you begin to regularly purchase links.
 If you get found, all the effort you’ve put into your site and link building opportunities will have zero effect.
 However, some link purchases are accepted.

-Listing your business information and website links on online directories is a great way to naturally build up links.
+Listing your business information and website links on online directories is a great way to build up links naturally.
 Paying for business listings is also an accepted way of purchasing links, but be sure to only submit to legitimate sites or directories.

 Buying followers and Social Automation

 Social media is becoming bigger and better than ever before, and the way we use it has transformed an awful lot.
 Today, businesses have the opportunity to buy social followers or to automatically follow or unfollow thousands of accounts at the touch of a button.

 Having a large number of followers may look like you’re the most popular, trusted business in your industry, but beneath the surface, it can be quite the opposite.
 With unreliable ‘bot’ accounts, you’ll get no engagement on your posts and you could lose the trust of your genuine following.